jackhkmatthews/jackhkmatthews.github.io/_posts/2018-01-10-paralympics.md

 ## Favourite Bit

-Being handed sole front-end responsiblity for the project dispite only being a developer proper for a number of months.
-Deep diving into accessiblity on the web, and implementing some key features, was also very interesting.
+Being handed sole front-end responsibility for the project despite only being a developer proper for a number of months.
+Deep diving into accessibility on the web, and implementing some key features, was also very interesting.

 ## Tech